-□ a Buyer's Agent ith respect to: □ a Seller's A □ any prospect Firm registers with Seller prior to showing the Property by giving Seller notice of such prospect, either orally or in writing. as evidenced by a registration document (either a CONFIRMATION OF AGENCY RELATIONSH AND REGISTRATION STATEMENT - NCAR Form 510 or substantially similar registration document) provided by Fig. a Buyer's A gent like to see the Property. any prospect Firm registers with Seller prior to showing the Property by giving Seller notice of such prospect, either orally or in writing. as evidenced by a registration document (either a CONFIRMATION OFAGENCY RELATIONSH AND REGISTRATION STATEMENT - NCAR Form 510 or substantially similar registration document) provided by Fig. ith respect to: ☐ any prospect Firm registers with Seller prior to showing the Property by giving Seller notice of such prospect, either orally or in writing, as evidenced by a registration document (either a CONFIRMATION OFAGENCY RELATIONSH AND REGISTRATION STATEMENT - NCAR Form 510 or substantially similar registration document) provided by Fig. who would any prospec ither a CONFIRMATION OF AGENCY RELATIONSHIP
+□ a Buyer's Agent th respect to: □ a Seller's Agen it. □ any prospect Firm registers with Seller prior to showing the Property by giving Seller notice of such prospect, either orally or in writing. as evidenced by a registration document (either a CONFIRMATION OFAGENCY RELATIONS) AND REGISTRATION STATEMENT - NCAR Form 510 or substantially similar registration document) provided by F a Buyer's Agen nt like to see the Property. ☐ any prospect Firm registers with Seller prior to showing the Property by giving Seller notice of such prospect, either orally or in writing, as evidenced by a registration document (either a CONFIRMATION OFAGENCY RELATIONS) AND REGISTRATION STATEMENT - NCAR Form 510 or substantially similar registration document) provided by F n respect to: any prospect Firm registers with Seller prior to showing the Property by giving Seller notice of such prospect, either orally or in writing. as evidenced by a registration document (either a CONFIRMATION OFAGENCY RELATIONS) AND REGISTRATION STATEMENT - NCAR Form 510 or substantially similar registration document) provided by F who would any prospect F irm registers with Seller prior to showing the Property b y giving Seller notice of such prospect, either orally or in writin ng. as evidenced by a registration document (either a Cartion STATEMENT - NCAR Form 510 or substantial CONFIRMATION OF AGENCY RELATIONS